Archibald Campbell Tait: Life

 In 1842, he became an undistinguished but useful successor to Arnold as headmaster of Rugby School (one of his pupils was Lewis Carroll); and a serious illness in 1848, the first of many, led him to welcome the comparative leisure that followed upon his appointment to the deanery of Carlisle in 1849.
 His life there, however, was one of no little activity; he served on the University Commission, he restored his cathedral, and he did much excellent pastoral work.
 There, too, he suffered the great sorrow of his life.
 He had married Catharine Spooner at Rugby in 1843.
 She had opposed him becoming headmaster at Rugby because of differences in their belief, but she still married him.
 In fact Catharine was a great support to him and on her own account she helped the poor in the town and established a school for girls.
-In 1856, within five weeks, five of their nine children died due to virulent scarlet fever in 1856.
+In 1856, within five weeks, five of their nine children died due to virulent scarlet fever.
 Two were spared and in time they were joined by another two siblings.

 Not long afterwards, he was consecrated Bishop of London on 22 November 1856 at the Chapel Royal, Whitehall, by John Bird Sumner, Archbishop of Canterbury, as successor to Charles James Blomfield.
 His translation to Canterbury in 1868 (he had refused the archbishopric of York in 1862) constituted a recognition of his work but made no break in it.
-His last years were interrupted by illness and saddened by the death in 1878 of his only son, Craufurd (1848–1878), and of his wife, Catharine née Spooner (1819–1878).
+His last years were interrupted by illness and saddened by the death in 1878 of his only son, Craufurd (1848–1878), and of his wife, Catharine (1819–1878).
 Five of his eight daughters also died in childhood.
 Tragically all died of scarlet fever in 1856, within a few days of each other.